 How are severe menstrual cramps treated?

-• Hormonal birth control methods – If your menstrual cramps are caused by a hormone imbalance, your doctor might recommend using a hormonal birth control.
-In addition to preventing pregnancy, taking hormonal birth control can help correct the levels of estrogen and progesterone in your body, which effects the thickness of the uterine lining.
+• Hormonal birth control methods – If your menstrual cramps are caused by a hormone imbalance, your doctor might recommend hormonal birth control.
+In addition to preventing pregnancy, taking hormonal birth control can help correct the levels of estrogen and progesterone in your body, which affects the thickness of the uterine lining.
 Thinning the uterine lining can reduce prostaglandin and bring pain relief.
-Some birth control methods can cause women to skip their periods, eliminating cramps altogether.
+In some cases, these birth control methods can even stop periods and cramps, altogether.

-• Prescription medication – When over-the-counter (OTC) medicines don’t work, your doctor might prescribe nonsteroidal anti-inflammatory drugs (NSAIDs).
-These medicines are much stronger than similar ones you’ll find over-the-counter.
-They can significantly reduce prostaglandins in your uterus, which might thin the uterine lining and alleviate cramps.
-Prescription medication is used when a woman experiences severe, chronic cramps.
+• Prescription medication – If over-the-counter medicines don’t work, your doctor might recommend prescription-strength nonsteroidal anti-inflammatory drugs (NSAIDs).
+These medicines are much stronger than the ones you can get over-the-counter.
+They can significantly reduce prostaglandins in your uterus and lessen their effects.